Why physical activity is important for children with disability

 - feel relaxed and sleep well

-- have better concentration and memory
+- have better concentration, attention, memory and organisational skills

 - get along with others and find it easier to make friends